-The diverse residents of the municipality require housing options that support their needs.
+The diverse residents of the Municipality of the County of Inverness require housing options that support their needs.
 In some cases, this may include residential care or other forms of support to varying degrees.
 The spectrum of supportive housing can range from residential facilities offering 24/7 care for residents to small options homes where adults share a living arrangement supplemented by support workers.
 Council strongly believes in meeting the housing needs of all of the municipality's residents, and wants to ensure planning rules do not create barriers to supportive housing options.

-Policy 4-15: Supportive housing options, such as small options homes and residential care facilities, shall be permitted through the Land Use By-law in all land use zones that permit residential uses to a similar scale.
+Policy 4-15: Supportive housing options, such as small options homes and residential care facilities, shall be permitted, through the Land Use By-law, in all land use zones which permit residential uses to a similar scale.